Biden speech takeaways: Government is good, and so are jobs - WTMJ

 WHO TURNED THE TIDE?

-Biden said “America’s house was on fire” when he took office, citing the devastating COVID-19 pandemic, its damaging economic impacts and the Jan.
+Biden said “America’s house was on fire” when he took office, citing the devastating COVID-19 pandemic, its damaging economic impact and the Jan.
 6 insurrection at the Capitol.

-“Now — after just 100 days — I can report to the nation: America is on the move again,” Biden said, adding the nation is now “turning peril into possibility.
+“Now — after just 100 days — I can report to the nation: America is on the move again,” Biden said, adding that the U.S. is now “turning peril into possibility.
 Crisis into opportunity.
 Setback into strength.”

 It’s a tried and true strategy by the president to take credit for the more hopeful moment, as the coronavirus vaccines have provided a path out of the pandemic.

-Republicans, meanwhile, made it clear they see things differently, with Sen. Tim Scott, R-S.C., implicitly crediting President Donald Trump for the Biden’s good fortune.
+Republicans, meanwhile, made it clear they see things differently, with Sen. Tim Scott, R-S.C., implicitly crediting former President Donald Trump for Biden’s good fortune.

-“This administration inherited a tide that had already turned,” he said in prepared remarks from the official GOP response to Biden’s address.
-“The coronavirus is on the run!”
+“This administration inherited a tide that had already turned,” he said in the official GOP response to Biden’s address.

 MAKING THE CASE FOR BIG GOVERNMENT